Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Discussion

 \section{Discussion}

-We introduced a framework based on generative machine learning that enables to do both bias correction and downscaling of Earth system model fields with a single diffusion model.
+We introduced a framework based on generative machine learning that allows both bias correction and downscaling of Earth system model fields with a single diffusion model.
 We achieve this by first mapping observational fields and ESM data to a shared embedding space and then applying the learned inverse of the observation embedding transformation to the embedded ESM fields.
 We learn the inverse transformation with a conditional diffusion model.
-Although the underlying observational and ESM fields are unpaired, our framework allows for training on paired data, and therefore any supervised machine learning method can be adopted to the task, which allows for more flexibility.
+Although the underlying observational and ESM fields are unpaired, our framework allows for training on paired data (between observations and embedded observations, see above) and therefore any supervised machine learning method can be adopted to the task, which allows for more flexibility.
+Supervised methods are often superior in performance and more natural for the downscaling application.
 The diffusion model is trained on individual samples and has successfully learned to reproduce the statistics of observational data.
 For the observational ground truth, we chose the ERA5 reanalysis, and for the ESM data to be corrected and downscaled, we chose fields from GFDL-ESM4.